-- II. a.
-Complete a CODA-accredited dental assisting program or complete one academic year or longer in a CODA-accredited dental hygiene program OR - b.
-Pass the national DANB Certified Dental Assistant (CDA) exam OR - c.
+AND - II. a.
+Complete a CODA-accredited dental assisting program OR - b.
+Complete one school year or longer in a CODA-accredited dental hygiene program OR - c.
+Complete a dental assistant program offered through a branch of the U.S. armed forces at the Medical Education & Training Campus that includes a clinical rotation providing dental assisting for live patients OR - d.
+Pass the national DANB Certified Dental Assistant (CDA) exam OR - e.
 Complete full-time employment as a DA I for 2 years of the preceding 5, consisting of at least 3,000 total and complete a 3-hour course in dental office emergencies and complete a 3-hour course in sterilization and infection control and, after completing these courses and CPR certification, receive training in any dental delivery setting and perform the functions of a DA II under the direct control and supervision of a licensed dentist